TigerTimofey/weather-app/README.md

 ## `About project`

-When you visit our website, you will find the weather forecast for various cities in Estonia, including Tallinn, Tartu, and Pärnu.
+When you visit our website, you will find the weather forecast for various cities in Estonia, including Tallinn, Tartu, Narva and Pärnu.
 Our website provides you with up-to-date weather information, ensuring that you are well-informed about the current weather conditions in these beautiful Estonian cities.
+In addition, you see the current weather at the moment, as well as a Google map, which shows the selected city.

 Upon arriving at our website, you will encounter a pre-filled search query displaying the current weather data for the selected cities.
 This feature is designed to provide you with immediate access to the latest weather updates.